-It is becoming increasingly evident that the far reaching impacts of machine learning and AI demand immediate attention to the digitalisation of society itself.
+It is becoming increasingly evident that the far-reaching impacts of machine learning and artificial intelligence (AI) warrant immediate attention to the digitalisation of society itself.
 AI is not just another technology that has emerged on the horizon.
 On the contrary, it is a general purpose technology akin to electricity or the internal combustion engine that catalyses paradigmatic transformations in the economy and society.
 This characteristic allows it to have wide-ranging applicability across critical sectors including health, education, production and manufacturing, agriculture, public administration and governance.
-As AI becomes pervasive, it reinvents the systemic logic holding social institutions and their norms and practices and rewrites economic, governance and social processes, throwing up in the process, critical development questions for people’s inclusion, livelihoods, equity and rights.
+As AI becomes pervasive, it reinvents the systemic logic that underpins social institutions and their norms and practices and rewrites economic, governance and social processes.
+In the process, it throws up critical development questions for people’s inclusion, livelihoods, equity and rights.

-As part of this project, we will explore the following focus areas through a series of essays:
+As part of this project, we explore the following focus areas through a series of essays: